SomostVE/KyuHachiGe/README.md

 KyuHachiGe helps you create a clean local PC-98 setup with:

 - an English patched PC-98 game library
-- optional original/raw PC-98 games
+- optional original PC-98 games
 - RetroArch portable for emulation
 - Playnite as a frontend to list and launch your games